 Poetry Exercises II

-(divergent poem, after listening to Captain Beefheart’s Hey Garland, I Dig Your Tweed Coat)
+(two d i v e r g e n t poems, after listening to Captain Beefheart’s Hey Garland, I Dig Your Tweed Coat)

 Give me back my heart